 Visitors to beaches on both the Pacific and Caribbean coasts of Mexico should follow the warning flags.
 Undertows and currents may endanger even strong swimmers.

-When you are in Mexico, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Suspects may be detained until their legal situation is assessed.
+You are subject to the local laws of Mexico, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 The Mexican constitution expressly prohibits political activity by foreign nationals while they are in Mexico, including participation in protests or demonstrations.
 Such activity may result in detention or expulsion from Mexico for up to 10 years.